BlockDevsUnited/DEX-Course-SwappitySwap-core/README.md

 # TODO
 ## priority
-- deploy on rsk
+- add rsk native currency name and logo
+- add default tokens (figure out how to add tokens as default)
+- test the current deployment
+- change chain swithcing buttons, whatever solution looks good on web and mobile
+- figure out how to use the WrBTC that rsk swap uses
+-
 ## non priority
-- make it so native currency logo changes when you connect to different chains on metamask
-- add default tokens
+-
+- redeploy on rsk from fresh address, verify contracts
 - create u-exchange-core repository for smart contracts
+- ssl certificate

 - rename EVERYTHING

 # Uniswap Interface